Kinin-Code-Offical/deniko-web/README.md

   - **Teachers:** Manage students, schedule lessons, track payments.
   - **Students:** View schedule, track progress, view assigned tasks.
 - **Internationalization (i18n):** Full support for English and Turkish languages.

+## TODO

+- Localize the metadata, JSON-LD, and canonical URLs so each route under `/[lang]` outputs the correct language-specific SEO text.
+- Automate `app/sitemap.ts` (or replace it with `generateSitemaps`) to avoid manually tracking every public page.
+- Remove or refactor the dependency that forces `'unsafe-eval'` so the CSP configured in `proxy.ts` can remain strict in production.